akshan-main/akshan-main/README.md

-Please reach out if you're looking for an AI Engineer, ML Engineer, or a Software Engineer in AI/ML
+Please reach out if you're looking for an
+- AI Engineer
+- ML Engineer
+- Software Engineer in AI/ML
 <!--
 If you want terminal-like customized images like below for your readme <a href="https://terminal-look-byakshan.vercel.app/"> terminal-look </a>